| WHY is this medicine prescribed?

 If you are switching from levodopa (Dopar or Larodopa; no longer available in the US) to the combination of levodopa and carbidopa, follow your doctor's instructions.
 You will probably be told to wait at least 12 hours after your last dose of levodopa to take your first dose of levodopa and carbidopa.

 Your doctor may start you on a low dose of levodopa and carbidopa and gradually increase your dose of the regular or orally disintegrating tablet every day or every other day as needed.
-The dose of the extended-release tablet may be gradually increased after 3 days as needed.
+Your doctor may gradually increase your dose of the extended-release tablet or capsule after 3 days as needed.

 Are there OTHER USES for this medicine?